 Ella has experience of enforcement proceedings in relation to adjudication decisions, arbitral awards and foreign court judgments; including:

-• Acting as sole counsel for two private individuals against a contractor in joint adjudication enforcement and Part 8 proceedings, raising issues as to the correct due date and the existence of a compromise.
+• Acting for two individuals against a contractor in joint adjudication enforcement and Part 8 proceedings, raising issues as to the correct due date and the existence of a compromise.

 • A Part 8 court application for enforcement of an adjudicator’s decision, concerning objections to the adjudicator’s jurisdiction relating to the validity of the service of the adjudication, the validity of certain payment notices and the alleged failure of the adjudicator to consider certain defences.
 (During pupillage)

-• Advised the claimants in connection with the enforcement in England and Wales of a foreign court judgment for over US$150 million.*
+• Advising the claimants in connection with the enforcement in England and Wales of a foreign court judgment for over US$150 million.*

-• Assisted counsel acting for a Hong Kong corporation in connection with the enforcement of a KRW166.6 billion ICC arbitral award (Hong Kong seat, English governing law) in Korea.*
+• Assisting counsel acting for a Hong Kong corporation in connection with the enforcement of a KRW166.6 billion ICC arbitral award (Hong Kong seat, English governing law) in Korea.*

 * Cases worked on before joining Chambers.